 Frequently Asked Questions about IFS

 Internal Family Systems Therapy (IFS) is sometimes called Self-Leadership.
 Self-leadership is a good description of what you will get from doing IFS therapy, since the goal is for you (your “self”) to be more in charge of your “parts” (thoughts/feelings/beliefs), rather than your parts being in charge of you.
-You may want to read this wikipedia article about IFS or view my Internal Family Systems article and podcast.
+You may want to read this helpful quickstart guide to Internal Family Systems Therapy or view my Internal Family Systems article and podcast.